department-of-veterans-affairs/va.gov-team/products/caregivers/research/discovery-aug-2019/caregiver-conversation-guide.md

 ##  Introduction
 (About 5 minutes)

 Thank you for joining us today!
 My name is ______.
 I am a designer and researcher for VA.gov and I also have some colleagues on the line observing and taking notes.
-Today we're going to talk about your experience applying to receive caregiver benefits.
+Today we're going to talk about your experience applying to the VA’s Program of Comprehensive Assistance for Family Caregivers to receive support caring for a Veteran with disabilities.

 Before we start, I want to mention a few things: